mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 # VS Code Notes

-Keyboard shortcuts in this notes show the Windows version followed by the macOS version in parentheses.
+Keyboard shortcuts in these notes show the Windows version followed by the macOS version in parentheses.

 ## Overview